Spread Your Magic However You Can [With Audio]

-So ever since then, I cut my agapanthus in the summer, when they’re done flowering, and I put them in a bucket marked:
+So, I cut my agapanthus in the summer, when they’re done flowering, and I put them in a bucket marked:

-I live on a tree lined residential street, where contrary to popular belief, people really do walk in LA.
+I live on a tree lined residential street, where contrary to to popular belief, people really do walk in LA.

 Neighbors walk their dogs and young families stroll their kids when things cool down around dusk, so I had me some high hopes about the wand reaction.

 They just sat there.
 My wands of magic.

 ‘Fine, more magic for me.’

 Last year, the wands got a little better reaction, but if ten were in the bucket on Monday, five were still there on Friday.

 I saw people look at them, AND KEEP WALKING.
 Can you believe that shit?

 I was gobsmacked.

 When I put the bucket out a month or so ago, I had to have a little talk with myself.